Web Scraper avatar

 Web Scraper

-Crawls arbitrary websites using the Chrome browser and extracts data from pages using a provided JavaScript code.
-The actor supports both recursive crawling and lists of URLs and automatically manages concurrency for maximum performance.
-This is Apify's basic tool for web crawling and scraping.
+Crawls arbitrary websites using a web browser and extracts structured data from web pages using a provided JavaScript function.
+The Actor supports both recursive crawling and lists of URLs, and automatically manages concurrency for maximum performance.

 Tracking Webscraper